yunszhang/oauth-2.0-sdk-with-openid-connect-extensions/README.txt

 This open source Java library is your starting point for developing OAuth 2.0 and OpenID Connect based applications:

-	* Developing OAuth 2.0 servers:
+	* For OAuth 2.0 Authorisation Servers:

 		- Parse and process requests at the Authorisation Endpoint, then generate the appropriate responses with an authorisation code or